-The estate and GST taxes are due within 9 months after the date of the decedent's death unless an extension of time for payment has been granted, or unless you have properly elected under section 6166 to pay in installments, or under section 6163 to postpone the part of the tax attributable to a reversionary or remainder interest.
-These elections are made by checking lines 3 and 4 (respectively) of Part 3, Elections by the Executor, and attaching the required statements.
+Department of the Treasury Internal Revenue Service Center Cincinnati, OH 45999 decedent's death unless an extension of time for payment has been granted, or unless you have been granted an election under section 6166 to pay in installments, or under section 6163 to postpone the part of the tax attributable to a reversionary or remainder interest.
+These elections are made by checking lines 3 and 4 (respectively) of Part 3 Elections by the Executor, and attaching the required statements.